MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 covered to covered.
 This gives a bank of covered questions that the mcqs can be chosen from.
 ## actual ideas
+Assuming spaced
+repetition algorithm gives list of topics due for review, ordered based on 'urgency' (there is probably a better word but I'll use this for now) if possible.
-Take given topic to revise, gather all relevant questions.
+Take given topics to revise, gather all relevant questions.
 Have a list of the ids that a student has covered every day and compare this list to the questions.
 If any of the questions are on the already studied list, exclude them.